LLNL/scr/doc/rst/users/overview.rst

-Users and system administrators can pass information about failure and storage groups to SCR in descriptors defined in configuration files (See Section :ref:`sec-descriptors`).
+Users and system administrators can pass information about failure and storage groups to SCR in descriptors defined in configuration files (see :ref:`sec-descriptors`).
-Given this knowledge of failure and storage groups, the SCR library implements three redundancy schemes which trade off performance, storage space, and reliability:
+Given this knowledge of failure and storage groups, the SCR library implements four redundancy schemes which trade off performance, storage space, and reliability:

 * :code:`Single` - each checkpoint file is written to storage accessible to the local process